Software as a Medical Device (SaMD)

 Medical device software is any software product that meets the following criteria:

-The increasing availability of medical software means that this aspect of medical device regulation is becoming increasingly important.
-The ever-expanding selection of medical apps, AI diagnosis and diagnostic-assist technology, medical imaging analysis software, decision support tools and other medical software solutions required that the new MDR accounted for the full scope of software with a medical purpose.
+The growing range and sophistication of medical software means that this aspect of medical device regulation is becoming increasingly important.
+The ever-expanding selection of medical apps, AI diagnosis and diagnostic-assist technology, medical imaging analysis software, decision support tools and other medical software solutions mean that software poses a different set of regulatory challenges to physical products when gaining certification under MDR.

-How to understand whether a software product will be a medical device
+When is a software product a medical device?

-Beyond the stated intended purpose, Article 2 of the MDR contains a wide definition of “medical device” which extends to software.
-According to Article 2, any software that is intended for diagnosis, prevention, monitoring, prediction, prognosis, treatment or alleviation of disease, and/or diagnosis or monitoring of an injury or disability, would likely be classed as a medical device.
+Article 2 of the MDR contains a wide definition of “medical device” which extends to any software that is intended for diagnosis, prevention, monitoring, prediction, prognosis, treatment or alleviation of disease, and/or diagnosis or monitoring of an injury or disability.

 The nature of software, however, is that even with such a broad definition it can still be unclear whether the EU MDR will apply.
 Some software products, for example, have a functionality that enables healthcare activity but does not have a stated medical intended purpose (for example, software that co-ordinates shift patterns of healthcare workers, or inventory-management software).
 Other software may make healthcare-related information more accessible while claiming not to alter the information in any way (such as an app that shows a trend of blood sugar readings over time).